-From 1 October 2022, the short-term let licencing scheme begins a phased introduction in Scotland.
-By July 2024, all hosts must have a licence in place once the scheme is fully in effect.
+On the 1 October 2022, the short-term let licensing scheme began a phased introduction in Scotland.
+By January 2025, all hosts must have a licence in place once the scheme is fully in effect.

-If you are wondering if you need to apply for a licence, when the deadlines are, and how to apply read the first article in our short-term let licencing series to find out more.
+If you are wondering if you need to apply for a licence, when the deadlines are, and how to apply read the first article in our short-term let licensing series to find out more.
 Our previous article covered planning permission and licence conditions which you will also need to consider if you own or operate a short-term let.
+Our FAQ page can also be found here.

 An important aspect of the new licensing scheme to be aware of is the provision for temporary licences and temporary exemptions.